 What is included in my registration fee and what is extra?

 The base Annual Meeting registration fee includes admittance to the Poster Hall and all educational sessions that do not require a ticket.
 Ticketed sessions are extra and may include pre-conference workshops, seminars, and courses.
-Other extra items available for purchase include continuing education credits, guest registrations, boxed lunches, and SBM t-shirts, which can all be purchased via the registration form or at the registration desk on-site at the Annual Meeting.
+Other extra items available for purchase include continuing education credits and guest registrations, which can be purchased via the registration form or at the registration desk on-site at the Annual Meeting.

 Is the research presented at the Annual Meeting published?

 Abstracts of posters, papers, symposia and seminars presented at the Annual Meeting will be peer reviewed and published in the Annals of Behavioral Medicine Supplement.
-Rapid communication abstracts will not be published in Annals, but will be peer reviewed and published in a separate handout distributed to all attendees in their registration materials.
+Rapid communication abstracts will not be published in Annals, but will be peer reviewed and published on the Annual Meeting website.
+All abstracts will also be available on the Annual Meeting mobile app.

 How will I know what sessions to attend?